List of elections involving vote splitting: Canada

 When the cities of Fort William and Port Arthur merged and (in 1969) voted on a name for the new town, the vote was split between the popular choices of "Lakehead" and "The Lakehead", allowing the third option to win, creating the town of Thunder Bay, Ontario.

 From 1993 to 2004, the conservative vote in Canada was split between the Progressive Conservatives and the Reform (later the Alliance) Party.
 That allowed the Liberal Party to win almost all seats in Ontario and to win three successive majority governments.

 The 2015 provincial election in Alberta saw the left-wing New Democratic Party win 62% of the seats with 40.6% of the province's popular vote after a division within the right-wing Progressive Conservative Party, which left it with only 27.8% of the vote, and its breakaway movement, the Wildrose Party, with 24.2% of the vote.
 In 2008, the last election in which the Progressive Conservative Party had been unified, it won 52.72% of the popular vote.
 The Progressive Conservatives had won every provincial election since the 1971 election, making them the longest-serving provincial government in Canadian history—being in office for 44 years.
 This was only the fourth change of government in Alberta since Alberta became a province in 1905, and one of the worst defeats a provincial government has suffered in Canada.
 It also marked the first time in almost 80 years that a left-of-centre political party had formed government in Alberta since the defeat of the United Farmers of Alberta in 1935 and the Depression-era radical monetary reform policies of William Aberhart's Social Credit government.
 During the 2021 Canadian federal election, it is speculated that the People's Party of Canada might have coast the CPC up to 24 seats.

 In Canada, vote splits between the two major left-of-centre parties (Liberals and NDP) assisted the Conservative Party in winning the 2006, 2008, and 2011 federal elections, despite most of the popular vote going to left-wing parties in each race.
 During the 2022 Ontario General Election, Progressive Conservative Doug Ford won a second term as Premier of the Province of Ontario.
 The Progressive Conservatives won several ridings due to vote splitting.
 ONDP and Liberal Party voters combined for 47.8% of votes, whereas Ford emerged victorious with only 40.82% of total votes.

+Chile

+In the 2025 Chilean general election, multiple left-wing parties did not join the Unidad por Chile but competed with their own lists, namely the Greens, Regionalists and Humanists, the Popular Ecologist, Animalist, and Humanist Left, the Popular Green Alliance Party, People's Party and Green Ecologist Party.
+Combined these lists would have won 10% of the vote but only the first list managed to win 3 seats.

+Similarly, both Amplitude and Amarillos por Chile endorsed the candidate of Chile Vamos but did not join the coalition and ended up without seats.